-An interpretation of kaitiakitanga based on this explanation must, of necessity, incorporate the spiritual as well as physical responsibilities of Tāngata Whenua, and relate to the mana not only of the Tangata Whenua, but also of the gods, the land and the sea."
+An interpretation of kaitiakitanga based on this explanation must, of necessity, incorporate the spiritual as well as physical responsibilities of Tāngata Whenua, and relate to the mana not only of the Tāngata Whenua, but also of the gods, the land and the sea."

-"Kaitiakitanga" will need to be interpreted in the context of individual resource use issues with guidance from the appropriate Tangata Whenua who are the kaitiaki in different parts of the District.
+"Kaitiakitanga" will need to be interpreted in the context of individual resource use issues with guidance from the appropriate Tāngata Whenua who are the kaitiaki in different parts of the District.

-The Council appreciates and is committed to ensuring that Tangata Whenua's views concerning the management of natural and physical resources are taken into account.
+The Council appreciates and is committed to ensuring that Tāngata Whenua's views concerning the management of natural and physical resources are taken into account.
 These concerns must be weighed and be shown to be weighed with other matters of relevance in the course of the decision-making process and the overall context of the central purpose of the RMA of promoting sustainable management.
-The involvement of Tangata Whenua is necessary to ensure that their views are raised and can be incorporated into the process.
+The involvement of Tāngata Whenua is necessary to ensure that their views are raised and can be incorporated into the process.

-The RMA makes varying references to "Māori", "Tāngata Whenua", and "Iwi Authorities" and "tribal Runanga".
+The RMA makes varying references to "Māori", "Tāngata Whenua", and "Iwi Authorities and tribal Rūnanga".
 The Council recognises that, as individual resource management issues arise, it is important to have dialogue with the people who have the closest interest in the issue.
-This may be an Iwi Authority but may also be an individual hapū.
-The Council will, in accordance with the relevant provisions of the RMA, consult with Tangata Whenua seek the guidance of the mandated lwi Authorities to understand the most appropriate point of contact for such dialogue, which may include lwi or hapū.
-In the preparation and change of district plans it will undertake consultation nga hapū and nga lwi, including with lwi authorities (MIO's) in accordance with Clauses 3 and 3B of the First Schedule of the RMA, and also and to take into account identify any Iwi Management Plans recognised by Iwi authorities and lodged with the Council, pursuant to section 74(2A) of the RMA.
+The Council will, in accordance with the relevant provisions of the RMA, consult with Tāngata Whenua to understand the most appropriate point of contact for such dialogue, which may include Iwi or hapū.
+In the preparation and change of district plans it will undertake consultation with nga hapū and nga Iwi, including Iwi authorities (MIO's) in accordance with Clauses 3 and 3B of the First Schedule of the RMA, and also to take into account any Iwi Management Plans recognised by Iwi authorities and lodged with Council, pursuant to section 74(2A) of the RMA.

 - Rules which provide for the occupation and development of marae and papakainga. - Rules which provide for the occupation, use and development of Māori land. - Identify areas and sites of cultural significance where Iwi have requested their inclusion in the District Plan on the Planning Maps. - Commence within 12 months of the date of the plan notification a comprehensive district wide cultural landscape survey for the purpose of identifying areas or sites of cultural significance for inclusion in the District Plan.
-The survey should be undertaken in consultation with Tangata Whenua Iwi authorities and potentially affected landowners.
-It will be necessary for the Council to discuss with Tangata Whenua each lwi authority how sites of cultural significance are to be identified on the Planning Maps, and evaluate the appropriate methods to protect the identified sites and their associated values. - Where a resource consent application involves activities or development that the Council considers may adversely affect sites or areas of cultural significance Council will encourage applicants to engage with Tangata Whenua the relevant lwi authority early in the process, including making available to the lwi authority a copy of the application and any other relevant information. - The Council will, when processing applications for resource consent, consider the need to request that applicants provide further information, under Section 92 of the RMA, or to commission a report, under Section 42A of the RMA, where it is considered that adverse effects on cultural values may arise. - Council will consider using independent accredited Māori Commissioners to sit on the Council Hearing Committee for notified consent applications or plan change hearings.

-Statutory acknowledgements that arise from Treaty settlements will be attached to the District Plan.
+The survey should be undertaken in consultation with Tāngata Whenua and potentially affected landowners.
+It will be necessary for the Council to discuss with Tāngata Whenua how sites of cultural significance are to be identified on the Planning Maps, and evaluate the appropriate methods to protect the identified sites and their associated values. - Where a resource consent application involves activities or development that the Council considers may adversely affect sites or areas of cultural significance Council will encourage applicants to engage with Tāngata Whenua early in the process, including making available a copy of the application and any other relevant information. - The Council will, when processing applications for resource consent, consider the need to request that applicants provide further information, under Section 92 of the RMA, or to commission a report, under Section 42A of the RMA, where it is considered that adverse effects on cultural values may arise. - Council will consider using independent accredited Māori Commissioners to sit on the Council Hearing Committee for notified consent applications or plan change hearings. - Statutory acknowledgements that arise from Treaty settlements will be attached to the District Plan.